utsav0/daily-dev-tips/src/pages/posts/homebrew-one-package-manager-to-rule-them-all.md

 ## Installing specific packages

-To install specific packages we can generally follow the following guide.
+To install specific packages, we can generally follow the following guide.

-> Note: this example uses httpd as the package, you can find all [homebrew formulae's here](https://formulae.brew.sh/)
+> Note: this example uses httpd as the package.
+You can find all [homebrew formulae here](https://formulae.brew.sh/)

 1. `brew install httpd`

 Done...
-Literally, just that one command will install httpd and everything it needs.
+Just that one command will install httpd and everything it needs.

-In this case, since it's a service we can use homebrew to start it.
+Since it's a service, we can use homebrew to start it.

 ```bash
 brew services start httpd